fionafibration/owoScript/README.md

 ### Credits
 I dedicate this project to all of my friends who answer the phone with "hewwo" so often I want to bash my head in.

+### Final Note
+This project is mostly a joke I embarked on as a fun way of learning parsing and the basics of imperative language design.
+Any ridiculous statements inside this project are purely satire.